+- 490 litre/person/day peak target not met

+- No requirement for water restrictions

+- Found the large leak

-- 490 litre/person/day peak target not met - No requirement for water restrictions - Despite sweeping for leaks in town, leakage remains high - Further leak investigation needed for 2019/20.
+- Further leak investigation needed for 2019/20.

 The small size of the Paekākāriki network makes overall demand sensitive to leaks.
+During 2019/20, one leak contributed to over 200m/day in lost water.